Monarch73/MicroHomebridgeAlexaEsp8266/README.md

 Homebridge-server implemantation for alexa on the esp8266

 This Project uses an esp8266 board as a hub to control RF-Switches, IFR-Modules via Amazon Echo (Alexa) by leveraging a homebridge skill.
 You can also send out http-requests.
 It's comparable to fauxmoesp without the hassle having to compile the sources yourself.
+EspEasydevices can be controlled via http-get requests.

 # Flashing the release.